DevZibah/Tita/README.md

 # TITA

-TITA is a decentralised micro-lending platform which was developed with goals of helping startups, investors, and individual interested in getting a soft loan using Blockchaint Technology.
-TITA platform will enable female entrepreneur in building their business success with just a minute interest.
+TITA is a decentralised micro-lending platform that was developed to help startups, investors, and individuals interested in getting a soft loan using Blockchaint Technology.

-TITA Micro-lending plsatform is a secured, transparent, transparent, seamless platform on highly effective and industry standards Blockchain Technology.
-The platform uses this Blockchain Technology to connect borrowers and lenders together, the purpose it to ease fears from the lender as well as the borrowers.
+TITA platform will enable entrepreneurs and startups in building their business success with just a minute interest.

-With TITA platform,
+TITA Micro-lending plsatform is a secured, transparent, transparent, inclusive, tokenized platform built on highly effective and industry standards Blockchain Technology.
+The platform uses this Blockchain Technology to connect borrowers and lenders together with the purpose to ease fears of the lender as well as the borrowers.

 ## TITA Features
 - User Reigtration,.